 How will your product be shipped?

-Is the 3PL able to handle all available means of transportation; air, rail, FTL/LTL, waterways?
+Is the 3PL able to handle all available means of transportation; air, rail, TL/LTL, waterways?
 Researching how the 3PL handles products similar to your own may offer some insight into how yours may be processed.

 What specifically will you need to move your product?
 Re-palletizing, custom packaging, warehousing, white-glove service?
 While many of these and other services will increase the cost, a 3PL can often negotiate the terms and provide the best rates.